 The impacts of climate change have a high degree of uncertainty associated with them.
-FundRock and the Investment Manager have used and will continue to use scenario analysis and climaterelated metrics (such as carbon emissions) to identify, assess, and monitor climate-related risks and opportunities for the Funds.
-FundRock has not attempted to quantify the impacts (or expected impacts) of said risks and opportunities because this poses substantial technical challenges; nonetheless, FundRock understands that the impacts may be significant.
+FundRock and the Investment Manager have used and will continue to use scenario analysis and climate-related metrics (such as carbon emissions) to identify, assess, and monitor climate-related risks and opportunities for the Funds.
+FundRock has not attempted to quantify the impacts (or expected impacts) of said risks and opportunities because this poses substantial technical challengers, FundRock nuderstands that the impacts may be significant.

-For more details on climate-related risks and opportunities for the Funds and how FundRock manages them, please refer to the Climate-Related Statements.
+For more details on climate-related risks and opportunities for the Fund and how FundRock manages them, please refer to the Climate-Related Statements.